 Tips for visitng Marienburg Castle

 - In order to get to Marienburg, take the bus 300 or 310 from Hanover Central Station.
 The bus departs every two hours on Saturday and Sunday.
 During the week, there are only two buses departing at 9:00 and 10:44

-- As a private property, the castle’s interior (including the treasury) is only accessible as part of a guided tour.
-Tour can be booked directly at the castle’s entrance and costs around 12.50€.
+- As private property, the castle’s interior (including the treasury) is only accessible as part of a guided tour.
+The tour can be booked directly at the castle’s entrance and costs around 12.50€.